Hornets vs. Wizards Prediction & Picks - November 10

 Hornets Performance Insights

-- With 25.4 assists per game, the Hornets are 16th in the NBA.
+- At 25.4 assists per game, the Hornets are 16th in the league.

 - Beyond the arc, the Hornets are worst in the NBA in 3-pointers made per game (8.7).
 And they are third-worst in 3-point percentage at 30.8%.